 Leaseholders should be aware that there is a great deal of legislation in place designed to regulate the reasonableness of service charges, including the cost of buildings insurance.

-It is very important to note that if you fail to pay ground rent or service charges, your freeholder can seek enforcement.
-This can include an application to Court, or the First Tier Tribunal (Property Chamber) or LVT in Wales.
+If you fail to pay ground rent or service charges, your freeholder can seek enforcement.
+This includes an application to Court, or the First Tier Tribunal (Property Chamber) or LVT in Wales.

 The vast majority of houses are freehold.
 But for several years, there was an increasing trend for developers to sell leasehold houses in what became known as the “ground rent scandal“.
 However, the Leasehold Reform (Ground Rent) Act 2022 (“the Act”) has essentially reversed that trend.
 As a result of the Act, since 30 June 2022, ground rents on new leases of houses and flats must be at a peppercorn rent – essentially zero.

 “Thank you for your diligence and ready accessibility; we really appreciated that.”
 MA